timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 I start with a simple list and add requirements one by one: local search, filters, empty state, remote loading, pagination, and retry.
 The point is not the screen itself, but how each requirement changes the relationship between UI elements, state, and asynchronous work.

-You can read the post without opening the code, but the companion [`ui-architecture-study` repository](https://github.com/timurgilfanov/ui-architecture-study) follows the same sequence.
+You can read the post without opening the code, but the companion [`ui-architecture-study` repository](https://github.com/timurgilfanov/ui-architecture-study) follows the same main sequence.
 If you want to inspect code while reading, open the numbered `examples/` folders.
-For example, `examples/01-state-in-view` matches the first stage, `examples/05-async-search-udf` matches the async-search stage, and `examples/07-mvi-actor-reducer` matches the final actor/reducer example.
+For example, `examples/01-state-in-view` matches the first stage, `examples/03-async-search-udf` matches the async-search stage, and `examples/05-mvi-actor-reducer` matches the final actor/reducer example.

 I also include a side note about feedback loops.
 It uses a smaller category-navigation example because filter visibility itself does not create a bidirectional interaction.
-The repository also includes a classic Android Views/listener-binding version of the same feedback-loop problem.
+These feedback-loop examples live under `examples/side-notes/`; the repository also includes a classic Android Views/listener-binding version of the same problem.

 The runnable `sample-app` is optional.
 It exists so you can interact with the examples visually.
 The tests are focused on the async ordering examples, where behavior is harder to verify by inspection alone.